 Scorpio: Ascend Ascend by Janaka Stucky

-Janaka Stucky’s new release, Ascend Ascend is Peak Scorpio; written in century-old church by Stucky while in trance states over the course of a little over two weeks, the text is a conjuring — of the divine, of the self, and of the two, intertwined.
+Janaka Stucky’s new release, Ascend Ascend is peak Scorpio; written in a century-old church by Stucky while in trance states over the course of a little over two weeks, the text is a conjuring — of the divine, of the self, and of the two, intertwined.
 This is ecstatic poetry that pulls you into the depths, transcendent.

 Sagittarius: The Essential Rumi by Rumi

-Rumi’s poetry is deeply spiritual poetry characterized by a seeking, a longing for something more.
+Rumi’s poetry is deeply spiritual — characterized by a seeking and a longing for something more.
 It has often been misinterpreted, but its layers run deep, begging to be seen through a lens of divinity and existentialism.
 It is concerned with the beyondness of being.
 Sagittarius has always been seen as a very philosophical, wise and spiritual, sign— and, much like Rumi’s poetry of this world and beyond, Sag has one foot here and another out there — half centaur, half-man.
 This poetry, and the Sag, exist in a liminal space.

 Capricorn: How We Became Human: New and Selected Poems by Joy Harjo